Re-Alloc/ASCII_WarioWare/README.md

 ### NOTES:
 - All the comments in the code are in Spanish (that's kinda obvious)
 - This proyect was meant to be Linux-only (but you can use it on Windows or Mac rn)
-- I may have some repetated code and all that, but I wanted at least one functional version of the game (right now I'm working on debugging the code and making it more compact)
+- As I said earlier, right now I'm working on debugging the code and making it more compact and structured